 Due to the current Covid-19 crisis, Regulars Night has now moved online.
 See below for instructions.

-After a short tea break, where you can get to know other regulars, we end the evening with a period of meditation.
+After a short break we end the evening with a period of meditation.

 Once a month, when there isn’t a festival, the evening will start with meditation and is followed by a pūjā, a Buddhist devotional practice.

 Suggested Donation: $15 / $10 / $5 Donate here.

 How To Join

 Use a PC or Mac

 For most modern web browsers, you do not need to download anything.
 For a better experience you can, before the start time, download the Zoom Desktop Client for Windows, Mac, or Linux.
 You do not need to create an account or sign in.

 A few minutes before we're due to start, either:

 Before the start time, download the Zoom Mobile App using one of the links below.
 You do not need to create an account or sign in.